 The VMS presentation layer will consist of basic web interface method such as html java script and css.
 And it will enhance with YUI and DWR to support the user friendliness.

+Web Flow Layer

 DWR Architecture Overview

-DWR is a RPC library which makes it easy to call Java functions from JavaScript and to call JavaScript functions from Java (a.k.a Reverse Ajax).
+DWR is a RPC library which makes it easy to call backend Java functions API from JavaScript and to call JavaScript functions from Java (a.k.a Reverse Ajax).

 DWR consists of two main parts.
 One is the Java Servlet running of the server that process the request and sends back to the browser.
 And the other one is the java script running in the browser that send request and can dynamically update the web page.
 Server side generate value such as calendar and other data selection drop down will mainly use dwr.